Xuanniee/SC3020-ProjectTwo/readme.md

 * All the tables in the database have been created, and they have been populated with data
 * A postgres superuser with the appropriate credentials exists

-However, to allow user's to use our app with minimal setup, we have provided the raw TPC-H data as well as initialisation of the database and data within the code as well.
-* To use the built-in initialisation features, follow the instructions under `TPC-H setup` Install docker, it will come with docker compose CLI.

 ## Setup

 ### Docker environment